 Eosinophilic Gastrointestinal Disease (EGID) Clinic

-The most common type of EGID, in which large numbers of eosinophils are found in the esophagus (the tube that carries food from the mouth to the stomach).
+- Eosinophilic esophagitis (EoE) is the most common type of EGID, in which abnormal numbers of eosinophils are found in the esophagus (the tube that carries food from the mouth to the stomach).

-The rarest form of the disease and affects the large intestine.
+- Eosinophilic colitis (EoC) is the rarest form of the disease, which affects the large intestine.

 - Asthma